Chemistry

 MATH 121 or higher and CHEM 111L

 Lab course covering the concepts and theories of atomic structure, chemical bonding, gases, liquids, and solids.
 Qualitative and quantitative descriptions of chemical reactions.
 Solution chemistry.
-This course satisfies the Modes of Inquiry requirement for Understanding the Natural World.
-Corequisite: 111.
 Four laboratory hours.
 Zero semester hours.

 Prerequisites